Azure/fleet/docs/faq.md

 # Frequently Asked Questions

-## What are Fleet-owned Resources on the Hub and Member Clusters, and Can These Fleet-owned Resources be Modified by the User?
+## ## What are fleet-owned resources on the hub and member clusters?
+Can these fleet-owned resources be modified by the user?

 - **Namespaces:**
     - `fleet-system` (Hub Cluster)